 - Click View all Outlook settings, from the bottom of the screen.

-- Starting from Left, Click Mail >> Click Sweep
+- Starting from the Left, Click Mail >> Click Sweep

 - You observe an active list of sweep rules on the extreme right side of the screen.
 You can turn off/Disable the Rule or Click the trash can icon next to the rule you want to delete.

-The Answer is – everything is set but unfortunately, it’s disabled, So keep it going one in a day, always keep it enabled.
+Most people ask, why are Outlook sweep rules not working?
+The Answer is – everything is set but unfortunately, it’s disabled, so keep it going once a day, and always keep it enabled.